huggingface/huggingface.js/packages/tasks/src/tasks/image-to-text/about.md

 ### Conversation about the Image

 Some text generation models also take image inputs.
-These are called multimodal language models.
+These are called vision language models.
 You can use `image-to-text` pipeline to use these models like below.

 ```python
 from transformers import pipeline